vdsm/virtual-dsm/readme.md

   * ### How do I create a growable disk?

     By default, the entire capacity of the disk is reserved in advance.
-To create a growable disk that only allocates space that is actually used, add the following environment variable:
+To create a growable disk that only allocates space that is actually used, add the following environment variables:

     ```yaml
     environment:
+      ALLOCATE: "N"
       DISK_FMT: "qcow2"
     ```

-    This can also be used to convert any existing disks to the ```qcow2``` format.
+    This can also be used to convert your existing disks to the ```qcow2``` format.

+    Please note that disabling preallocation will negatively affect write performance any time the image needs to grow.

   * ### How do I increase the amount of CPU or RAM?